KhaledKanawati/audio_analysis/README.md

 ## Tools and Libraries Used

-This project uses the following main tools and libraries:
+This code uses the following main tools and libraries:

 - **pandas**: For data manipulation, tabular storage, and CSV export.
 - **numpy**: For efficient numerical operations and array handling.